ItsAlanK/ItsAlanK/README.md

 <img align='center' height='50%' src="https://emoji.slack-edge.com/T017D49VC3F/waveboi/a7052b3522fe38f5.gif">
 </div>

+Hi!
+My name is Alan.
+Thanks for stopping by

 I am studying full stack software development with Code Institute.
 I am working as a support advisor for Shopify from home in Wexford, Ireland

 - :computer: I'm currently working as a Merchant Support Advisor for Shopify